 I frequently get two principal questions on this definition of stakeholders

 - Is the project team part of it?

 - Do I need to recognize my competitors as stakeholders?
 Since they may get negatively affected by my project.

 The answer to the first question is ‘YES,’ project team is part of it, generally when we talk about the project team, we specifically mention it as the project team while when we discuss external people or group we use term stakeholder, but stakeholder is a broad category and it includes project team too.

 The answer to the point 2 is controversial, many consider the competitors as a part of negative stakeholders, but I believe we should not be managing competitors as stakeholders, in case we see that the competitors can impact us negatively, I would recommend logging a risk for this and manage it upfront.
 When we talk about stakeholder, it becomes part of the stakeholder management plan, and we communicate and engage the stakeholders as per this plan.
 Keeping competitors in stakeholder management plan can bring some practical challenges in stakeholder communications management.

-The PMBOK® Guide Fifth Edition process which elaborates the process of identifying stakeholder is “identify stakeholders” and PMBOK® Guide Fifth Edition defines it as
+The PMBOK® Guide Sixth Edition process which elaborates the process of identifying stakeholder is “identify stakeholders” and PMBOK® Guide Sixth Edition defines it as

 The process of identifying the people, groups, or organizations that could impact or be impacted by a decision, activity, or result of the project; and analyzing and documenting relevant information regarding their interests, involvement, interdependencies, influence, and potential impact on project success.